drixta/Tictactoe/README.md

 Tictactoe
 =========

-Online Tictactoe game built with Html/css javascript with Ruby on Rails for social features
+Online Tictactoe Five in a row game built with Html/css javascript using Kinetic.js library